-On this day in 1921, President Warren G. Harding delivers a speech in Alabama in which he condemns lynchings—illegal hangings committed primarily by white supremacists against African Americans in the Deep South.
+On October 21, 1921, President Warren G. Harding delivers a speech in Alabama in which he condemns lynchings—illegal hangings committed primarily by white supremacists against African Americans in the Deep South.

 Although his administration was much maligned for scandal and corruption, Harding was a progressive Republican politician who advocated full civil rights for African Americans and suffrage for women.
 He supported the Dyer Anti-lynching Bill in 1920.
 As a presidential candidate that year, he gained support for his views on women’s suffrage, but faced intense opposition on civil rights for blacks.
 The 1920s was a period of intense racism in the American South, characterized by frequent lynchings.
 In fact, the NAACP (National Association for the Advancement of Colored People) reported that, in 1920, lynching claimed, on average, the lives of two African Americans every week.